-- 1. An Applicant shall protect, to the fullest extent possible, the interest of the employer or client insofar as such interest is consistent with the law and professional obligations and ethics. - An Applicant who finds that obligations to the employer or client conflict with their professional obligation or ethics should work to have such objectionable conditions corrected. - 3.
-An Applicant shall not use, directly or indirectly, employer or client's information in any way that would violate their confidentiality. - 4.
-An Applicant shall not divulge information given in confidence.
+1. A CCA shall protect, to the fullest extent possible, the interest of the employer or client insofar as such interest is consistent with the law and professional obligations and ethics.

-Approved by International CCA Board of Directors/ARCPACS/ASA,
+2. A CCA who finds that obligations to the employer or client conflict with their professional obligation or ethics should work to have such objectionable conditions corrected.

+3. A CCA shall not use, directly or indirectly, employer or client's information in any way that would violate their confidentiality.

+4. A CCA shall not divulge information given in confidence.

-- 5. An Applicant retained by one client shall not accept with the client's written consent, an engagement by another if the interests of the two are in any matter conflicting. - 6.
-An Applicant who has made an investigation for any employer or client shall not seek to profit economically from the information gained, unless written permission to do so is granted, or until it is clear that there can no longer be a conflict of interest with the original employer or client. - 7.
-An Applicant shall engage, or advise employer or client to engage and cooperate with other experts and specialists. - 8.
-An Applicant protects the interest of a client by recommending only products or services that are in the best interest of the client and public. - An Applicant protects his/her credibility by disclosing to clients how he/she will be compensated for providing recommendations to the client.
+5. A CCA retained by one client shall not accept without the client's written consent, an engagement by another if the interests of the two are in any manner conflicting.

+6. A CCA who has made an investigation for any employer or client shall not seek to profit economically from the information gained, unless written permission to do so is granted, or until it is clear that there can no longer be a conflict of interest with the original employer or client.

+7. A CCA shall engage or advise employer or client to engage and cooperate with other experts, specialists and government agency staff.

+8. A CCA protects the interest of a client by recommending only products and services that are in the best interest of the client and public.

+9. A CCA protects his/her credibility by disclosing to clients how he/she will be compensated for providing recommendations to the client.